-As you gear up for the spring of your junior year, it’s a good time to start thinking about letters of recommendation for college.
-It might seem premature since you’re probably still deciding where to apply, but it’s always better to ask early!
+As the spring of your junior year is winding down, it’s important to start asking for letters of recommendation for college.
+Even if you’re still deciding where to apply, it’s always better to ask early!
 Remember that your teachers will be writing many recommendation letters, and they may have more time to devote to writing them over the summer.
 As you start thinking about who you will ask to write for you, here are some things to keep in mind:

 Why do colleges want letters of recommendation?